WheeskyJack/otel-go-metric/README.md

 prometheus url : `localhost:9090`

-otlp collector container metrics : `localhost:8888/metrics`
+otlp collector container's metrics : `localhost:8888/metrics`

-metric related poc : `localhost:8889/metrics`
+metrics related to app : `localhost:8889/metrics`

- Note that the setup may not be secure.
+Note that, the setup may not be secure.